barbazul/1kfa/mod_guide_gm.md

 > decided, we would look at your character sheet to see what value that
 > attribute is.
 Let's say they were diving to the ground to avod a spear
 > that was thrown at them.
 That's Dex.
 Let's say their Dex was rank 3, or
-> "Crescent".
+> "Crown".
 So that's the side of the card we're going to look at.
 > Flip your top card.
-What result do you see on the "Crescent" side?
+What result do you see on the "Crown" side?

 ## Sarukkan's Chamber